-If your litter box has a hood, you might be able to remove it.
+If your self cleaning automatic litter box has a hood, you might be able to remove it.
 Or perhaps, try the opposite and keep it on.
-Test and experiment to see what is better for your cat.
+Test and experiment to see what is better for your kitty .
 Also be sure to have one that is big enough for it to enter and remain in comfortably.

-Try to ease your cat into it by taking slow steps such as putting some of its feces or urine into the box.
-This will help signal to your cat or gently entice it to do its business in the new box from now on.
+Try to ease your kitty into it by taking slow steps such as putting some of its feces or urine into the box.
+This will help signal to your cat or gently entice it to do its business in the new self cleaning box from now on.

 Another tip to try is just to leave the new box (unplugged) for a while.
 Let your cat get used to it and not be afraid of it first.
-After your cat seems comfortable enough to enter, you can just plug it in and let the box do its work.
-Be sure to see how your cat responds to that.
+After your kitty seems comfortable enough to enter, you can just plug it in and let the box do its work.
+Be sure to see how your kitty responds to that.

-There are some definite pros to picking out a self cleaning litter box, but there are some great manual boxes that I’ve found too.
-Pick out any one of these to save yourself time and effort even if it won’t clean itself.
-Either way, the proper box will be a huge improvement in your home life.
+It can definitely be tricky to pick out a self cleaning litter box, given so many options out there.
+Pick out any one of these to start with if you have completely no idea!
+Either way, a proper box will be a huge improvement for your home life.

 If you want to know my number #1 self cleaning cat litter box recommendation, you’ll have to check out Litter Robot.
 Seriously, it’s the best tech you can have for boxes these days and it’s a real game changer – worth every bit.
 You can even get $25 off now.